tudor-malene/Easygrid/README.md

     - value ( could be a property of the datasource row, or a closure )
     - formatting
     - Optional specific grid implementation properties ( that will be available in the renderer)
-    - searchClosure - i case the grid support per column filtering - this closure will act as a filter ( will depend on the underlying datasource )
+    - filterClosure - i case the grid support per column filtering - this closure will act as a filter ( will depend on the underlying datasource )

 ####Optional: